When you’re in high school, it’s all about popularity, cliques, and being cool.

 Life is like high school.
 It’s all about how you come across, how social you are, what scene you’re in, being likeable, and being cool.

 But you can make this work in your favor.

 You can attend cool events, and invite people to join you.

 You can practice your social skills and be the kind of person that people like to help.

 You can approach this strategically, as if you were a new kid going to a new school, with a goal to be popular.
 It sounds shallow, but it works.

 Be who they want to be.
 In your role as a musician, it’s actually considerate!

-It’d be easier to just give it no effort and be normal.
-Show up wearing whatever, take a normal photo, be a regular person.
+It’d be easier to put in no effort and be normal.
+Show up wearing whatever, take a normal photo, and be a regular person.

 But people want someone to look up to.
 Someone who’s not of their normal boring world.
 Someone who’s being who they wish they could be, if they had the courage.